JordanPCF/Minecraft-Diamonds-v2/README.md

 #### Map View:

-Find your coordinate location on the map to record your mining data and track where you have searched for diamonds.
+Select your coordinate location on the map to record your mining data and track where you have searched for diamonds.
 ![map](https://github.com/JordanPCF/Minecraft-Diamonds-v2/blob/main/assets/map_screenshot.png)

 #### User Data Collection